dennischang928/Robot-Sumo/README.md

 (I * V)*2 + 1

-where I is the current of one motor with the highest Efficiency
+where I and V are the current and voltage of a motor at the highest efficiency

 - I = 1.5A
 - V = 12v